 Initially, protein restriction may not be required but can be helpful down the track.
 The best indication of a need to reduce dietary protein is when concentrations or urea and other nitrogenous substances in the blood show up on test results.
 At this point the disease has progressed, and most dogs are showing symptoms such as vomiting, nausea, loss of appetite and lethargy.

 Dogs with kidney problems should always have access to water, even if it causes accidents in the house.
 Tap water may be very high in minerals and is best avoided so switch to bottled water instead.
 It is important that your dog stay hydrated, as dehydration is very harmful to the kidneys.
-Adding water to the food, particularly if you feed dry food, may also help with this.
+By feeding your dog a home-prepared diet rather than a dry kibble diet, you can increase the amount of water they are drinking.

 Most other dietary restrictions depend on your individual dog.
 Dogs with kidney disease often also have hypertension (high blood pressure), thus they need a reduced-sodium diet.
 If your dog’s potassium levels are too low, and increase in dietary potassium may be required.